 Receiving Items in Return for a Donation

 Everyone loves free stuff, but when NPR offers you a tote bag in return for making a donation, you must subtract the value of the tote bag or any other items from your charitable donation.
-The charity can usually tell you the value of the items you received, and they’ll likely include it on your receipt.
-If, for example, you attend a fundraising dinner and pay $100 per ticket, your receipt will show your $100 donation, minus the value of your dinner.
+The charity can usually tell you the value of the items you received, and it likely includes it on your receipt.
+For example, if you attend a fundraising dinner and pay $100 per ticket, your receipt will show your $100 donation, minus the value of your dinner.
 Only the part of your donation that didn’t pay for your dinner or tote bag is tax deductible.

-If you receive any intangible religious benefits, like admittance to a ceremony or having a reading performed for a relative, you should also make a note, but there’s no subtraction from your donation.
+If you receive any intangible religious benefits, such as admittance to a ceremony or having a reading performed for a relative, you should also make a note of it.
+However, there’s no subtraction from your donation.

 With text message services and online donations making it quick and easy to donate cash, it’s easy to forget the many other ways of supporting a charity or cause.
-Sometimes it’s a little harder to quantify the value of non-cash donations, especially items of personal value.
-But often these non-cash donations are the most important ones an organization can receive, and they’re usually still tax deductible for you.
+Sometimes, it’s a little harder to quantify the value of non-cash donations, especially items of personal value.
+But often these non-cash donations are the most important ones an organization receives, and they’re usually still tax deductible for you.

 Clothing and Household Items

 Before you donate, lay out the items and make a list of what you’re going to contribute.
-For example, how many dress shirts and how many t-shirts; how many sneakers and how many fancy shoes.
-You can visit a thrift store to see the prices of similar items, or use Goodwill’s online valuation guide or check with the Salvation Army to get general guidelines on prices.
+For example, how many dress shirts and how many t-shirts; how many sneakers and how many pairs of dress shoes.
+You can visit a thrift store to see the prices of similar items, use Goodwill’s online valuation guide, or check with the Salvation Army to get general guidelines on prices.
 Be honest about the condition your items are in and what kind of prices they might get.

 Once you have this accurate inventory, you’re ready to take your donation to a drop-off center.
 The employees there won’t necessarily do an inventory for you or spend a lot of time on a detailed receipt, so make sure you have a good record before you leave the house.
 If you think your total donation is worth more than $250, ask them for an official receipt and show them your estimate of what your donation is worth.
 The IRS isn’t going to count how many socks you donated, but they will notice if your estimates are always overly optimistic.